 - Ask the facility for resident complaints filed with the Department of Social Services for the most recent three-year period.

 - Ask the facility for their caregiver per resident ratio.
 Many facilities do not inadequately staff.

 Actions to Take if Your Loved One is Injured or Killed in an RCFE

 The causes of injury or death in an RCFE can be complicated.
 RCFEs will do everything to hide, manipulate, or destroy evidence and documentation to escape liability.
 It is advisable to schedule a consultation with an attorney.
-You should make sure the attorney has a thorough understanding of the law and how RCFEs operate.
+You should make sure the attorney has a thorough understanding of elder law and how RCFEs operate.

 SCHEDULE A FREE CASE EVALUATION WITH MCIS LAWYERS

 We have successfully handled thousands of injury cases.
 Our firm works on a contingency fee, which means that you do not pay a dime unless we win your case.
 If you have been injured in an accident, don’t wait for the insurance company to attempt to ruin your case.
 Contact MCIS Lawyers for a free case evaluation!